 Request Information Master's Degrees in Environmental Studies in Uppsala in Sweden 2018

-Master's Programme - Management of Fish and Wildlife Populations
+Master's Program - Management of Fish and Wildlife Populations

 Why is wildlife important to human life?
 How do we handle depleted populations?
 Become a student and help solve the problem!

-The programme covers different aspects of the management and conservation of fish and wildlife, including scientific theory and methods, as well as relevant laws and conventions at the international level.
-It includes obligatory courses, a Master’s thesis and elective courses.
-The programme targets both Swedish and international students, including students from developing countries.
-It is offered by the Department of Wildlife, Fish and Environmental Studies, where approximately 55 researchers and PhD students actively conduct research in the fields of fish and wildlife management, biological conservation, and aquaculture.... [-]
+The program covers different aspects of the management and conservation of fish and wildlife, including scientific theory and methods, as well as relevant laws and conventions at the international level.
+It includes obligatory courses, a Master’s thesis, and elective courses.
+The program targets both Swedish and international students, including students from developing countries.
+It is offered by the Department of Wildlife, Fish and Environmental Studies, where approximately 55 researchers and Ph.D. students actively conduct research in the fields of fish and wildlife management, biological conservation, and aquaculture.... [-]

 Practical work in the field of natural resource management and sustainable development also involves communication.
-How can we manage conflicting interests between people and orginisations?
+How can we manage conflicting interests between people and organizations?

 To work in practice with environmental change and sustainable development mean to work with people and communication.
-Communication is involved in all environmental issues: industries’ adaptation of environmental technology, governmental protection of wildlife, international governmental agreements etc. Companies, governmental agencies and environmental organisations are demanding people with professional skills in environmental communication.
+Communication is involved in all environmental issues: industries’ adaptation of environmental technology, governmental protection of wildlife, international governmental agreements etc. Companies, governmental agencies, and environmental organizations are demanding people with professional skills in environmental communication.
 To facilitate sustainable development, society needs to know about e.g. plants, soils and water.
 But that is not enough.
-We also need to know about how to coordinate different resource users, how to motivate consumers to adapt environmental technology, and how to manage environmental conflicts.... [-]
+We also need to know how to coordinate different resource users, how to motivate consumers to adopt an environmental technology, and how to manage environmental conflicts.... [-]